Makindo Medical Notes"One small step for man, one large step for Makindo" |

 MEDICAL DISCLAIMER: The contents are under continuing development and improvements and despite all efforts may contain errors of omission or fact.
 This is not to be used for the assessment, diagnosis, or management of patients.
 It should not be regarded as medical advice by healthcare workers or laypeople.
 It is for educational purposes only.
 Please adhere to your local protocols.
 Use the BNF for drug information.
 If you are unwell please seek urgent healthcare advice.
 If you do not accept this then please do not use the website.
 Makindo Ltd. |

-Tinea corporis, also known as ringworm of the body, is a superficial fungal infection of the skin caused by dermatophytes.
-It affects the arms, legs, and trunk but can occur anywhere on the body.
-The infection is named "ringworm" due to its characteristic ring-shaped, red, scaly lesions, although no actual worm is involved.
+π¦ Tinea corporis (ringworm of the body) is a superficial fungal infection caused by dermatophytes.
+It commonly affects the arms, legs, and trunk but can occur anywhere on the body.
+Named "ringworm" for its classic ring-shaped lesions, though no worm is involved.
+It is one of the most frequent dermatology presentations in GP and A&E clinics in the UK.